 By this time, all the neighbors will be awake and looking out their windows wanting to find out what all the noise is about.

-- With all the layers of protection I have in and around my garage, I still feel that if the garage is broken into somehow, this will make it almost impossible for motor vehicle theft.
+With all the "levels of layering" (taking multiple steps) of protection I have in and around my garage, I still feel that if the garage is broken into somehow, this will make it almost impossible for motor vehicle theft.

 Each person has his or her own personal code to punch in the pad to enter the house/garage.